-How do I scale the concentration of one or more compounds by a common factor?
+How to Scale Concentrations of one or more compounds by a common factor

-- 1. Select one or more compounds in the Compound Table, and in the Compound menu, click Scale Concentrations... - 2.
-Enter the multiplication factor you would like to use.
+- Select one or more compounds in the Compound Table, and in the Compound menu, click Scale Concentrations..., or go to Edit menu, click Select All, and then in the Compound menu, click Scale Concentrations.... - 2.
+Enter the multiplication factor.
 To increase concentrations, use a factor greater than one.
 To decrease them, use a factor less than one. - 3.
 Click OK.